Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Lawrence's 162 passing yards in one matchup against the Colts are 58.5 less than yards than his over/under in Sunday's game.
+- Lawrence had 162 passing yards in one matchup against the Colts, 58.5 yards fewer than his over/under for Sunday.

-- Lawrence did not throw a touchdown pass in that contest against the Colts.
+- Lawrence did not throw a touchdown pass in that outing against the Colts.

-- The Colts have the NFL's 18th-ranked pass defense this season, yielding 248.8 yards per game through the air.
+- The Colts are allowing 248.8 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the NFL.
+- The Colts have given up 30 touchdowns through the air (1.9 per game).
+They are 30th in the league in that category.

 Recent Performances

-- Lawrence put together a 193-yard performance against the Patriots last week, completing 63.0% of his passes and throwing for one touchdown with three interceptions.
+- Against the Patriots last week, Lawrence went 17-for-27 (63.0%) for 193 yards with one touchdown pass and three interceptions.

-- He added two carries for 16 yards, averaging eight yards per carry.
+- He also tacked on 16 yards on two carries, averaging eight yards per attempt without a touchdown.

-- Lawrence has racked up 683 passing yards (227.7 per game) and has a 62.5% completion percentage (65-for-104) over his last three appearances, tossing one touchdown and three interceptions.
+- Lawrence has 683 passing yards (227.7 ypg) to lead Jacksonville, completing 62.5% of his throws and tossing one touchdown pass with three interceptions over his last three games.

 Lawrence's Jacksonville Teammates